lauralwd/azolla_phd_thesis/source/17_chapter_7_phylogeny-workflow.md

 When novices think of phylogenetic trees, they often think of species trees.
 However, in practice, researchers often make gene trees instead.
 Gene trees may seem inconsistent with with species trees due to gene duplications or losses.
+The relation between gene an species trees as well as how to read them is excelently explained in @VanHooff2019.

 `dummy figure species vs gene trees and orthology and paralogy, `

 Gene trees allow us to answer basic but important questions in comparative genomics.
 When presented with many gene sequences that are similar (homologs), we may use gene trees to see if these sequences are a result of a gene duplication (paralogs) or a speciation (orthologs).
-Orthology is a key concept for reading phylogenetic trees.
+Orthology is a key concept for reading phylogenetic trees and in detail explained in @VanHooff2019.
 If two sequences were separated because of speciation, and we assume they are the only copies both species their genomes, we may conclude that selection presure has occured on this particular gene.
 Hence, when reading a phylogenetic gene tree, we often assume that orthologous genes are functionally similar.
-Orthology inference is an invaluable tool in transfering biological meaning from one biological sequence with a validated function, to another, with no such validation.
+Orthology inference is an invaluable tool in transfering biological meaning from one biological sequence with a validated function, to another, with no such validation and inherently different from "mere" homology.

 The _Azolla_ lab has particular interest in such a tool.
 We are not only involved in the genomics of a novel crop but more specifically of the very first genome of a fern ever sequenced.